criteo/cypress-typed-stubs/README.md

       id: 5,
       // ...
       // No type checking!
-      audienceType: "invalid type"
+      audienceType: 'invalid type',
+    },
   }
-  })
-  .as("getAdSet"); // Need to define a name that makes sense and that is reused throughout the tests
+).as('getAdSet'); // Need to define a name that makes sense and that is reused throughout the tests

 // Can't easily reuse stubs
 ```